couchbaselabs/node-ottoman/docusaurus/docs/quick-start.md

 ## Create the Ottoman NodeJS Project

-In this exercise, we will be working with the [Ottoman v2 ODM (Object Document Mapper)](https://github.com/couchbaselabs/node-ottoman) in conjunction with the [NodeJS SDK v3](https://docs.couchbase.com/nodejs-sdk/current/hello-world/start-using-sdk.html)
+In this exercise, we will be working with the [Ottoman v2 ODM (Object Document Mapper)](https://github.com/couchbaselabs/node-ottoman) in conjunction with the [NodeJS SDK v3 and above](https://docs.couchbase.com/nodejs-sdk/current/hello-world/start-using-sdk.html)

-This tutorial was written using Node JS version 12.14, NPM version 6.13, and the Couchbase SDK 3.0, but higher version numbers should do.
+This tutorial was written using Node JS version 12.14, NPM version 6.13, and the Couchbase SDK 4, but higher version numbers should do.

 You can check your version numbers by running the following commands: